 Tips for Words of Wonders

 Before diving in, it’s important to make a critical distinction.
 A single letter can make all the difference.
 That’s because Words of Wonder is not the same game as Words of Wonders.
 The latter title, with an “S” on “Wonders,” is a circle word game like Wordscapes.
 In that game, you see letters arranged in a circle.
-You must then connect them to form words on the crossword puzzle-like board.
+You must then connect them to make words on the crossword puzzle-like board.

 If you need help in that game, follow advice for beating similar Wordscapes-style games.
 Our article on Wordscapes tips and strategies offers more on that subject.
 For example, always remember to add an S to every word if you’ve got one to use!